Application Deadlines and Processing Times

 - United States

-All other students must demonstrate English language proficiency through one of the following options:
+All other international students must demonstrate English language proficiency through one of the following options:

 - Language Exams - Applicants should request the testing agency send official exam scores directly to Utah State University.
 Only one test score is needed.